Programme Management - Managing Successful Programmes (MSP®)

 All MSP Practitioners and Advanced Practitioners have to re-register their qualifications with APM Group every three to five years to maintain their qualifications by sitting a Re-Registration exam.

-Preparation for the MSP exams can be done either through an accredited training provider (you can find a suitable course with an accredited training provider through our Gateway to Learning Service - MSP Courses) , or through the use of one of the accredited MSP distance learning tools available from this site.
+Preparation for the MSP exams can be done through classroom training or through the use of accredited MSP distance learning tools.